cynkra/dm/vignettes/out/howto-dm-db.md

 ## Define Primary and Foreign Keys

 Primary keys and foreign keys are how relational database tables are linked with each other.
-A primary key is a column that has a unique value for each row within a table.
-A foreign key is a column containing the primary key for a row in another table.[1]
+A primary key is a column or column tuple that has a unique value for each row within a table.
+A foreign key is a column or column tuple containing the primary key for a row in another table.
 Foreign keys act as cross references between tables.
 They specify the relationships that gives us the *relational* database.
 For more information on keys and a crash course on databases, see `vignette("howto-dm-theory")`.

 The [model
 diagram](https://relational.fit.cvut.cz/assets/img/datasets-generated/financial.svg)